ibm-cloud-docs/containers/faqs.md

 When you use a billable {{site.data.keyword.cloud_notm}} account, platform and infrastructure resources are summarized in one bill.

-If you linked your {{site.data.keyword.cloud_notm}} and IBM Cloud infrastructure accounts, you receive a [consolidated bill](/docs/customer-portal?topic=customer-portal-unifybillaccounts#unifybillaccounts) for your {{site.data.keyword.cloud_notm}} platform and infrastructure resources.
+If you linked your {{site.data.keyword.cloud_notm}} and classic IBM Cloud infrastructure accounts, you receive a [consolidated bill](/docs/customer-portal?topic=customer-portal-unifybillaccounts#unifybillaccounts) for your {{site.data.keyword.cloud_notm}} platform and infrastructure resources.

 ## Can I estimate my costs?
 {: #cost_estimate}